Nerdio Manager Installation Guide

 • Once you have entered all the desired information, select OK.

-• Select Disabled.
+• Select configure.

 • Enable the required configuration features.